 Lockwatch vs CrookCatcher vs WTMP

-Looking for an Android app that catches incorrect unlock attempts after someone enters the wrong PIN, password or pattern?
+Looking for an Android app that takes photos or videos when someone enters the wrong PIN, password or pattern on your lock screen?
 Compare Lockwatch, CrookCatcher and WTMP on the features that matter after a phone is lost or stolen.

-See how each app handles photo or video evidence, GPS location, email alerts, SIM and power-on detection, and false-alarm handling.
+See how each app handles video or photo evidence, GPS location, email delivery, SIM change and power-on detection, retry behavior, and avoids false alarms.

 Feature comparison